KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/06-trickster.md

     As patron of communication and commerce, he maintains **Nexus** through lawful transmission across thresholds.
     His tricks often place IL₂ (ISS: Echthros) adversarial will under conditions that reveal its structural misalignment.

-* **Entropic Functions:** As patron of thieves, he represents the **redistribution** of property and the temporary breakdown of social L₄ (DL: Sophis)-order—yet often in correction of unjust systems rather than in service to inverse sabotage.
+* **Entropic Functions:** As patron of thieves, he represents the **redistribution** of property and the temporary disruption of prevailing social order.
+    Yet this order is not necessarily lawful **L₄ (DL: Sophis)** structure; it is often already conditioned by **IL₄ (IDL: Nyxea)** distortion.
+    His apparent transgressions may therefore function less as sabotage of centropic law than as membrane-actions exposing the instability of already compromised systems.

 * **Verdict:** **Centropic.**
     Hermes is a lawful threshold-intelligence whose primary operation is **L₃ (DM: Noeüs)**.